Home » Recipes » Dessert Recipes » Pineapple Blueberry Basil Galette

 • 2 tablespoons all-purpose flour

-• 1 tablespoon plus 1 tsp Turbinado sugar (regular sugar works fine, too)
+• 1 tablespoon plus 1 teaspoon Turbinado sugar (or substitute granulated sugar)

 • 1 tablespoon apple jelly melted